GhostWriters/DockSTARTer/docs/apps/guacamole.md

 ```
 3. Restart the Guacamole container so it creates the /usr/local/tomcat/logs/guacd.log file inside of the container.
-4. Create an empty, corresponding file in the Guacamole appdata dir:
-    1. touch `~/.config/appdata/guacamole/guacd.log`
-5. Modify your docker-compose.override.yml in `~/.docker/compose/docker-compose.override.yml` file to mount the new log to letsencrypt
+4. Modify your docker-compose.override.yml in `~/.docker/compose/docker-compose.override.yml` file to mount the new log to letsencrypt
     1. Example:
     ```
     letsencrypt: